-Deep, persistent pimples on your chin and along your jawline?
-Sometimes so bad you could call it a “pimple beard”?
+Do you have deep persistent pimples on your chin and along your jawline?
+Are they sometimes so bad you could call it a “pimple beard”?
 Are they worse at certain times of the month?

-This article will look at why this is, the causes, and what you can do about it to clear up your skin.
+This article details why hormonal acne forms, and what you can do about it to clear up your skin.

 Hormonal Acne and Pimples: Who Suffers and Why